Elektrobit/crinit/doc/adr/adr-cgroups-invalid-configuration.md

 If the creation of a cgroup fails, continue to boot.
 This will inevitable lead to failing tasks that want to use the faulty cgroup.

 *pros*
-* There is a chance to get a somewhat usable system at least without ignoring the errors alltogether.
+* There is a chance to get a somewhat usable system at least without ignoring the errors altogether.
+* Current behavior on failing task start

 *cons*
-* Considering that this will most likely happen during developement we would "waste" time on a system boot try that already is doomed.
+* Considering that this will most likely happen during development we would "waste" time on a system boot try that already is doomed.

 ## Decision